Coinbase VS Coinbase Pro: Crypto Exchange Comparison

 Coinbase also profits when you’re buying or selling cryptos by adding a 1.49% fee over the initial market price.

 The drawback of Coinbase Pro is that it doesn’t support credit or debit card deposits.
 The fees for bank accounts are the same as those of Coinbase.
 However, the trading fee schedule is entirely different on this platform.
 Coinbase Pro determines the fees based on whether you’re a maker or a taker and evaluates your trading volume over the last 30 days.
 The volume is calculated in USD so if you were trading in a different currency, Coinbase Pro will convert those trades.
-Good news for all the makers out there!
-Coinbase Pro has zero charges for you, while takers are charged at a 0.30% fee.
+Maker orders incur zero fees, but there’s a taker fee of 0.30% per transaction.

 Coinbase was made with the intention of making crypto trading accessible for the average retail trader.
-The interface has no learning curve even for the most uninitiated users.
+The interface and the Coinbase account itself have no learning curve even for the most uninitiated users.
 Some people might see it as a disadvantage, but simplicity is Coinbase’s strength.
 It’s one of the main reasons people seek to trade there.
 One of the few extra options is to use the platform as a wallet and store your funds there as well.

-Coinbase Pro appeared to satisfy the crypto ventures of crypto professionals.
-It has margin trading, limit, and stop orders.
-It features technical charts for in-depth analysis when predicting market changes, which make the platform look off-putting for less experienced traders.
-Beginners trade carefully!
-Working with confusing interfaces can often result in unwanted financial losses.
+Coinbase Pro was designed to satisfy the crypto ventures of crypto professionals.
+It offers advanced options like margin trading, regular market orders, limit orders, stop orders, following a real-live order book, updated market data, etc. It features technical charts for in-depth analysis when predicting market changes, which make the platform look off-putting for less-experienced traders.

 Coinbase and Coinbase Pro are doing a great job when it comes to providing satisfactory customer support.
 Both platforms have 24/7 support lines and a live chatbox for your most urgent queries.
 Otherwise, you can always visit the separate “Support” pages on their websites, where you have their FAQ section with a great selection of questions on account management, buys and sells, supported cryptocurrencies, payment methods, wallet services, and more!